PostgREST/postgrest/install.rst

   test/create_test_db connection_uri database_name [test_db_user] [test_db_user_password]

 Use the `connection URI <https://www.postgresql.org/docs/current/static/libpq-connect.html#AEN45347>`_ to specify the user, password, host, and port.
 Do not provide the database in the connection URI.
-The Postgres role you are using to connect must be capable of creating new databases.
+The PostgreSQL role you are using to connect must be capable of creating new databases.

 The :code:`database_name` is the name of the database that :code:`stack test` will connect to.
 If the database of the same name already exists on the server, the script will first drop it and then re-create it.